 Rehabilitation is a process.
 It can take place at a variety of points in someone’s care and in a variety of settings, including:

 Individuals may receive rehabilitation in more than one setting.
-For example, they may begin with inpatient services during a hospital stay and then transfer to outpatient or home-based services following discharge from hospital.
+For example, they may begin with inpatient rehab during a hospital stay and then transfer to outpatient/ambulatory or home-based rehab services following discharge from hospital.

 The Ontario Health Insurance Plan (OHIP) covers the cost of inpatient rehabilitation care.